A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Logos Categorical QM: A Formal-Conceptual Approach

 \end{proof}

 Notice that our mathematical representation is objective in the sense that it relates, in a coherent manner and without internal contradictions, the multiple contexts (or aggregates) and the whole PSA.
 Contrary to the contextual (relativist) Bohrian ``complementarity solution'', there is in this case no need of a (subjective) choice of a particular context in order to define the ``physically real'' state of affairs.
 The state of affairs is described completely by the whole graph (or $\Psi$), and the contexts bear an invariant (objective) existence independently of any (subjective) choice.
 Let us remark that `objective' is not understood as a synonym of `real', but rather as providing the conditions of a theoretical representation in which all subjects are {\it detached} from the course of events.
 Contrary to Bohr's claim, in our account of QM, individual subjects are not considered as actors.
-Subjects are humble spectators and their choices do not change the objective representation of the theory.
+Subjects are humble spectators and their choices ---regarding the choice of experimental contexts or mathematical bases--- do not change the objective representation provided by the theory.